maztt/maztt/README.md

     🎓 Student at Federal University of Goiás – Business Administration // ⌨️ Currently learning Software/Web Development by my own – and that means using some help from friends and free content  //
-    🧩 I'm a Post-Junior – do you know what does that mean? // 🧠 I do think Coaching can change the way you think and conquer // 📅 Follow my daily #100DaysOfCode reports @ Twitter (link below) //
+    🧩 I'm a Post-Junior – and that has a strong meaning // 🧠 I do think Coaching can change the way you think and conquer // 📅 Follow my daily #100DaysOfCode reports @ Twitter (link below) //